work about resume contact

 Preparing For Collision

-Through the FBN, we were selected as one of the startups to present Owambe at Collision, one of the biggest tech conferences in Canada.
-With this exciting opportunity, we had to quickly establish our demo and MVP for display at the conference and prepare for a pitch with the BAI.
-The pressure was on to ensure that our product was both polished and functional, ready to demonstrate its potential to investors, partners, and industry leaders.
+Through the FBN, we were selected to present Owambe at Collision, one of the biggest tech conferences in Canada.
+We quickly built our demo and MVP for the conference floor and prepared for a pitch with the BAI, refining key features and a compelling narrative to demonstrate the product's potential to investors, partners, and industry leaders.

 Owambe @ Collision...